appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L2 and l2*
-1. External user authentication service shall be an ADA approved service; and
+1. An ADA-approved external user authentication service may be used.
-2. Provided evidence shall demonstrate that the out-of-band verifier expires after 7 days.
+2. If a non-ADA approved service is used, the out-of-band verifier shall expire after 7 days.

 ---